jonbnewman/mobx-store-provider/docs/api/createStore.md

 import { types } from "mobx-state-tree";
 import { createStore } from "mobx-store-provider";

-const PetStore = types.model({
+// Define the local store here const PetStore = types.model({
   name: "Rusty",
   type: "Dog",
 });

-function PetComponent() {
+// Use the store in this component function PetComponent() {
   const localStore = createStore(() => PetStore.create());
   return (